G-S9N6DX06CF

 What can a gazelle do to not becoming dinner?

-A gazelle can turn sharply and because of the cheetah's greater speed dodge it a few times.
-If it manages to do this 3 or 4 times, the cat runs out of steam and it can escape to fight another day.
+A gazelle can turn sharply, and because of the cheetah's greater speed, it can dodge it a few times.
+If it manages to do these three or four times, the cat runs out of steam, and it can escape to fight another day.

 Antelopes can easily outperform cheetahs when it comes to endurance.